 | Rubber Grooming Glove | Short or Sensitive Hair | Removes loose hair, massages skin | Weekly or as needed |

-Taking care of your dog’s nails is an important part of keeping him clean.
-Long nails can hurt, change the way you walk, and even cause joint problems over time.
-A lot of dog owners hear clicking sounds on hard floors.
-This sound is a common sign that your dog’s nails are too long.
-When a dog’s nails get too long, they may also change the way they hold their paws to avoid pain.
-Seeing these signs early can help keep your dog safe and comfortable.
+Caring for your dog’s nails is an important part of keeping them healthy.
+Long nails can cause pain, change the way your dog walks, and even lead to joint problems over time.
+Many dog owners first notice the problem when they hear clicking sounds on hard floors — a clear sign that a trim is overdue.
+When nails grow too long, dogs may adjust the way they hold their paws to avoid discomfort.
+Catching this early keeps your dog safe, comfortable, and moving naturally.

 Cleaning Your Dog’s Ears, Eyes, and Anal Glands

-Dirt, wax, and moisture can get stuck in dogs’ ears, which can cause infections.
-Check your dog’s ears at least once every two weeks, or more often if they have floppy ears.
+Dirt, wax, and moisture can build up inside a dog’s ears and cause infections.
+Check your dog’s ears at least once every two weeks, or more often if they have floppy ears that trap moisture more easily.
 Never use products made for people on your dog’s ears.
-Only use safe, vet-approved ear cleaning solutions made for dogs.
-Don’t push cotton swabs too far into the ear canal, as this can hurt delicate tissue.
-Instead, use a soft pad or cloth to gently wipe the outside of the ear and the ear flap.
+Only use safe, vet-approved ear cleaning solutions made specifically for dogs.
+Do not push cotton swabs into the ear canal, as this can injure delicate tissue.
+Instead, use a soft pad or cloth to gently wipe the outer ear and the ear flap.

-To keep your dog’s eyes clean, you need to check them every day.
-Tear stains are common, especially in light-colored breeds, and can irritate the skin if they aren’t cleaned up.
-Wipe away discharge gently with a soft, damp pad.
-If your pet’s eyes are always red, swollen, or cloudy, it could be an infection or an allergy, and you should take them to the vet right away.
-Taking care of your dog’s eyes is also part of a full grooming routine at home.
-Trimming the hair around the eyes of long-haired dogs keeps dirt from building up.
-Adding eye cleaning to your weekly grooming routine can help keep bigger problems from happening.
+Check your dog’s eyes every day as part of your grooming routine.
+Tear stains are common, especially in light-colored breeds, and can irritate the surrounding skin if not cleaned regularly.
+Wipe away discharge gently using a soft, damp pad.
+If your dog’s eyes are consistently red, swollen, or cloudy, it may indicate an infection or allergy that requires veterinary attention.
+For long-haired dogs, trimming the hair around the eyes prevents dirt buildup and reduces the risk of irritation.
+Adding eye cleaning to your weekly grooming routine helps catch problems early before they become serious.

 Anal Gland Care